Ringing & Migration

 Nikita Chernetsov Biological Station Rybachy

-Jon Coleman Northumbria Ringing Group
+Jon Coleman Northumbria Ringing Group, UK

 Wolfgang Fiedler Max-Planck-Institut für Ornithologie, Vogelwarte Radolfzell